davidspiola/neos-nodetypes/README.md

-# Alterative fusion base page rendering
+# BEM based node type defintions

 A package of very low level node type definitions you generally need on a day bases following the BEM pattern.